TonyPhipps/SIEM/Incident-Response-Plan.md

 - Sabotage
 - Negligence

-Root cause(s) should be determined prior to the recovery and reconstitution of any affected system, unless not practical or otherwise approved.
+Root cause(s) shall be determined prior to the recovery and reconstitution of any affected system, unless not practical or otherwise approved.
 The decision to restore a system without identifying the root cause(s) must be weighed carefully doing so may restore the original exposure for repeated exploitation.

 ### Develop Courses of Action